Alcoholic Beverage Retail Outlet Nuisance Abatement Program

 On May 22, 2018, the County of Santa Cruz Board of Supervisors established the Alcoholic Beverage Retail Outlet Nuisance Abatement Program (County Code Chapter 8.03).
 This County Code Chapter requires all alcoholic beverage retail outlets to obtain a Local Certification of Responsibility (LCR) based on adherence to performance standards; establishes performance standards and an enforcement process to review violations of those standards in order to protect the general health, safety, and welfare of the residents of the County and to prevent public nuisances associated with alcoholic beverage retail outlets; and creates a financing mechanism to pay for the costs directly related to program operations.

-Each year in mid-August the Sheriff’s Office will mail Business Categorization Certification forms to all alcohol retail outlets in the unincorporated area of the County.
+Each year in June the Sheriff’s Office will mail Business Categorization Certification forms to all alcohol retail outlets in the unincorporated area of the County.
 Invoices will be mailed to alcohol retailers once categorization forms are received and processed.
 Invoices will detail the amount of the annual Local Certification of Responsibility and will be due within 30 days of the invoice date.

 The Local Certification of Responsibility fee is based on the following four components:

 - Risk: This component is determined based on the definition for "High-Risk Alcohol Outlet".
 "High-Risk Alcohol Outlet" is a retail outlet where alcoholic beverages are sold such as a bar, tavern, liquor store, convenience store, nightclub, banquet facility, and/or premises where live entertainment and/or dancing occurs, and/or any on-sale or off-sale alcohol outlet which, as part of its regular operating hours, stays open past midnight on one or more days of the week.
 This rating will be assigned to your business.

 - Business Hours: The hours component is determined by the latest hour in which the business sold alcohol on any business day during the previous calendar year.